Israel

 |

-Commited to peace, social justice and the centrality of Israel for the Jewish people. |
+Committed to peace, social and economic justice, pluralism and the centrality of Israel to the Jewish people.
+Stands for liberal values and progressive Zionism. |

 |

-American Associates, Ben-Gurion University of the Negev (AABGU), Great Lakes Region |
+Great Lakes Region |

 American Friends of Israel War Disabled Foundation |